polincdev/DummyCastle/README.md

 This library is an official port fo Java version which can be found here: https://github.com/polincdev/DummyCastle

-The java/FLutter versio is available here: https://github.com/polincdev/DummyCastle4java
+The java/FLutter version is available here: https://github.com/polincdev/DummyCastle4java

 The versions remain synced.